 After having some difficulties trying to set up mine on my own on a few occasions, I later found a way to set it up and take it out without needing an extra hand.

 You can then use the skateboard or cart to get your tent onto the roof of your car by rolling the cart or skateboard onto the tailgate of your car.
-If your vehicle does not have a tailgate, you can use a table or a chair.

 Watch a video on how you can do that: